ge0nha0/ge0nha0/README.md

 ### Hi there 👋

+Hello, I'm GeonHa Hwang, dreaming of becoming a Data Scientist specializing in Computer Vision & Recommender System :D

+I am going to graduate from Kookmin University in February 2024,

+major in Public Administration, and double major in AI Big Data & Management.

 <!--
 **ge0nha0/ge0nha0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.